uzumal/tello-orbslam2-ros-hololens2/README.md

 <a id="Usage"></a>
 ## Usage
-if u use a virtual-box, you must connect TELLO-XXXXX before launch Ubuntu.
+> **Note**: if u use a virtual-box, you must connect TELLO-XXXXX before launch Ubuntu.
 ```
 roslaunch flock_driver orbslam2_with_cloud_map.launch
 ```